alphagov/forms/design/features/file-upload/README.md

 *A page titled “What kind of answer do you need to this question” with a list of options to select from*

-When a user creates a question from this page they can select ‘File upload - people will only be able to upload on file’ as an option.
+When a user creates a question from this page they can select ‘File upload - people will only be able to upload one file’ as an option.
 We iterated the content multiple times to make it clearer that form fillers would be able to upload one file only.

 **Error messages**